ilent2/otslm/docs/Ui-Package.rst

     pattern = pattern + offset;

-And finally, calls the
-`simplePatternValueChanged <#simplePatternValueChanged>`__ helper
-function which handles updating the preview window, saving the result to the workspace and updating the device.
+And finally, calls the :func:`+otslm.+ui.+support.simplePatternValueChanged` helper handle updating the preview window, saving the result to the workspace and updating the device.

 .. code:: matlab